-Bertrand has 27 years of experience helping clients on various aspects of their operations and projects in Francophone Africa, mainly in the oil and gas, power and natural resources sectors.
-He lived and worked in Gabon for two years prior to joining the firm and has an excellent knowledge of Francophone Africa's local and regional legal systems, including OHADA, and a strong network of local contacts.
+Bertrand has 28 years of experience helping clients on various aspects of their operations and projects in Francophone Africa, mainly in the oil and gas, power and natural resources sectors.
+He lived and worked in Gabon for two years prior to joining the firm and has an excellent knowledge of Francophone Africa's local and regional legal and regulatory systems, including OHADA and CEMAC, and a strong network of local contacts.

-Bertrand is ranked in band 1 for Africa-wide Projects and Energy by Chambers Global 2019, which says that sources describe Bertrand as "an excellent lawyer and great on the theory.
+Bertrand is recognised as a leading lawyer for Africa-wide Projects and Energy by Chambers Global, which said in its 2019 edition that sources describe Bertrand as "an excellent lawyer and great on the theory.
 He's the guy to ask when it gets complex."
-Bertrand is also ranked for Gabon General Business Law (Expertise Based Abroad).
+Bertrand is also ranked by Chambers Global for Gabon General Business Law (Expertise Based Abroad).